MrPudin/Etc/README.md

 ```
 4. Run 'make install'

-** etcetra is now installed with deployment specifications **
+#### etcetra is now installed with deployment specifications

 ### Usage
-Once the etcetra and the deployment specifcation:
+Once the etcetra and the deployment specifcation are installed:
 1. Install the deployment `etcetra install`
 2. Update the deployment `etcetra update`
 2. Remove the deployment `etcetra update`